HB 1540 - AS AMENDED BY THE SENATE

 1 Accessory Dwelling Units.
 Amend RSA 674:72, I to read as follows:

 I. A municipality that adopts a zoning ordinance pursuant to the authority granted in this chapter shall allow accessory dwelling units in all zoning districts that permit single-family dwellings.
-Except in the protected shoreland district, one accessory dwelling unit, which may be either attached or detached, shall be allowed as a matter of right.
+One accessory dwelling unit, which may be either attached or detached, shall be allowed as a matter of right.
 The municipality shall allow one accessory dwelling unit without additional requirements for lot size, except as described by this section, setbacks, aesthetic requirements, design review requirements, frontage, space limitations, or other controls beyond what would be required for a single-family dwelling without an accessory dwelling unit.
-The municipality may not impose greater requirements for a septic system for a single-family home with an accessory dwelling unit than is required by the department of environmental services.
+The municipality may not impose greater requirements for a septic system for a single-family home with an accessory dwelling unit than is required by the department of environmental services.?
+Nothing in this section shall be interpreted to prohibit or restrict the adoption or enforcement of municipal health ordinances pursuant to RSA 147, related to the inspection, maintenance, upgrade, or replacement of subsurface sanitary disposal systems, or? to ensure the safety and adequacy of subsurface sanitary disposal systems within the municipality.
 The municipality is not required to allow more than one accessory dwelling unit for any single-family dwelling.
 The municipality may prohibit accessory dwelling units associated with multiple single-family dwellings attached to each other, such as townhouses.
 The municipality may prohibit accessory dwelling units associated with rented or leased land.
 Subsequent condominium conveyance of any accessory dwelling unit separate from that of the principal dwelling unit shall be prohibited, notwithstanding the provisions of RSA 356-B:5, unless allowed by the municipality.

-2 Detached Accessory Dwelling Units.
-Amend RSA 674:73 to read as follows:
+2 On-Premises License; Salon or Barbershop.
+Amend RSA 178:21, III to read as follows:

 | Date | Body | Type |